Ozak93/Almosafer-case-study/README.md

 # Almosafer Reservation Stack

-Production-ready NestJS API backed by MySQL, with Adminer, n8n, and the Shahm AI Chatbot web app included in the same Docker Compose stack.
-The chatbot is an Angular 20 experience that talks to the n8n workflow and backend APIs to deliver conversational reservation flows.
-The stack is designed to let you bring up the data layer, workflow engine, chatbot UI, and inspection tools first, replace API keys via `.env`, then start the API and wire the frontend webhook endpoint.
+Single deploy Docker Compose stack comprised of NestJS API using MySQL, with Adminer, n8n, and an AI Chatbot web app.
+The chatbot is an Angular 20 web app that talks to the n8n workflow and backend APIs to deliver conversational reservation flows.

 ---